Last update: October, 2007

 Each of these textbooks has a separate, small web-page for direct downloading, with further description of the books' respective origins and contents as follows:

-If you're interested in learning more about Cambodian/Khmer/Khom, either as a modern language or as a Pali tradition, there's a great deal of useful information in Huffman and Proum's textbook, that I've scanned in and made freely available here.
+If you're interested in learning more about Cambodian/Khmer/Khom, either as a modern language or as a Pali tradition, there’s a great deal of useful information in Huffman and Proum’s textbook, that I've scanned in and made freely available for download here.
+The book is, of course, mentioned in the section on Pali in the Cambodian tradition, above.

 Author: Eisel Mazard.